Climate and Sustainability Fund

 Applications will be assessed by our external review panel based on the following assessment criteria.

-• Scalable; the initiative has the ability to be scaled (or replicated) to increase the impact over time.
+• Scalable – the initiative can be scaled (or replicated) to increase the impact over time.

-To learn more about what climate change means for Wellington, the work Council is doing and how you can act on climate change, visit Climate change - Wellington City Council
+Learn more about what climate change means for Wellington, the work Council is doing and how you can act on climate change on our Climate change pages.

 Contact us